 Essential oils are one of the principal ingredients used in candle making.
 They are 100% natural and derived from various plants, fruits and nuts.

 Much like candle wax and humans, not all essential oils are born equal.
-Some essential oils such asrose require 40-60 rose buds to produce a single drop of essential oil.
+Some essential oils such as rose require 40-60 rose buds to produce a single drop of essential oil.
 This means that it takes a whopping 600 pounds of rose buds to produce a single ounce of rose essential oil.

 When you factor in all of the water and labour that goes into growing and processing so many roses, you start to see the problem!